UTSA vs. Louisiana Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 - Louisiana Tech is 3-2 against the spread and 2-3 overall in games when it records more than 19.1 points.

-- In games that Louisiana Tech churns out more than 322.6 yards, the team is 3-1 against the spread and 1-3 overall.
+- When Louisiana Tech churns out more than 322.6 yards, the team is 3-1 against the spread and 1-3 overall.

-- The Bulldogs have turned the ball over 10 times, four fewer times than the Roadrunners have forced turnovers (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.